stoplightio/studio/docs/Basics/ui-overview.md

 You can customize the [project sidebar](https://meta.stoplight.io/docs/platform/ZG9jOjIxOTkxNTkz-project-sidebar) to:

-- Customizing the order of files
+- Customize the order of files
 - Override the title of files
 - Selectively expose or hide files